Raad-1

-Raad-1 ("Thunder-1") is an Iranian self-propelled howitzer.
+Raad-1 ('Thunder-1') is an Iranian self-propelled howitzer.

 History

 In May 1996, Iran claimed to have successfully tested its first locally made self-propelled howitzer, the 122 mm Raad-1 ("Thunder-1").

-It is unknown if the Raad-1 is in production.
+The Raad-1 did not enter production.
 Analysts think most likely it was just a prototype used to develop the Raad-2.

 Description

 It is armed with 122 mm 2A18 howitzer from 2S1 Gvozdika self-propelled howitzer or a modification of one with an effective firing range of 15,200 meters.
-It also has a turret from 2S1 Gvozdika self-propelled howitzer.
+The turret is also from the 2S1 Gvozdika.
 It uses the Iranian-made Boragh APC chassis, a conversion of either the Russian BMP-1 or Chinese Type 86 (WZ-501) IFV.
+The engine is believed to be the 12.8 l German BF8L diesel engine, but this is not known for sure.